I love airports!

-- Step in an airport spa and get the much needed massage, manicure or pedicure.
-Of course you need to spend some money on that but hey, it’s for you!
+- Step in an airport spa and get the much-needed massage, manicure or pedicure.
+Of course, you need to spend some money on that but hey, it’s for you!

 - People watch and spin stories.
-I love watching people around me and make up background stories with them.
+I love watching people around me and makeup background stories with them.
 This is a fun game when you’ve got company too.

 - Make your shopping list at the airport stores.
 It’s a habit for me to indulge in window shopping at the airport – I also jot down or click photographs of things that I like and then buy them online when I see the word ‘sale’.

 - Strike up a conversation if the person seated next to you seems keen on it too.
 You would learn several interesting things from these conversations.
-And no, you do not necessarily need to ask their name.
+And no, you do not necessarily need to ask their names.

 - Make your to-do list.
 By the time I am at the airport and heading home, my head is buzzing with the things I want to do once back.
 So rather than lose a thought, I make a list and pin it up on my work board as soon as I am home.

 - Freshen up.
 Having experienced the annoyance of having a connecting flight cancelled and being stranded in a hotel room overnight sans luggage, I have developed the habit of carrying a set of nightwear and a set of clothing in my carry-on.
 If time permits and need be, I’ve used the airport amenities to freshen up and feel human before venturing out to explore.

 - We are all aware of the amazing nature of airplane food, right?
 Take some time to tuck into a good meal at the airport.
 And if you are going to be on the plane for a long time, pick up some snacks to tide you through.

 - Free Wi-Fi is available at almost every major airport now.
 Log in with different IDs to stretch out the free connection.